doubleedesign/doublee-theme-starter-kit/README.md

   and [breakpoints](https://getbootstrap.com/docs/5.2/layout/breakpoints/).
 They work well, are easy to use, the grid uses flexbox - it makes sense to use them.
 - Bootstrap 5.2's Accordion

-I'm sure I will add to this list as I build sites with this starter kit and create new reusable components, find it makes sense to include a utility library, etc.
+I will add to this list as I build sites with this starter kit and create new reusable components, find it makes sense to include a utility library, etc.

 ## Licensing, plugins, and APIs